 Three Young Men on a Bench

-Not everyone could afford to come over to the UK from the Caribbean back in the day.
-Those who managed to make the journey over to the UK often had to provide for and send money to those back home.
-Accompanying the fortnightly dispatches of the crisp pound notes were photographs, showing off just how great life was over here, and since film wasn’t (and still isn’t) cheap, every photo had to be just right – no crooked shirts or hairs out of place, no mistakes!
+But not everyone could afford to come over like them, and those who managed to make the journey had to send money back home.
+Accompanying the fortnightly dispatches of crisp pound notes were photographs, developed at the local chemists and with the sole purpose of showing off just how great life was over here.
+Film wasn’t (and still isn’t) very cheap so every shot had to be just right; no crooked shirts or hairs out of place, no closed eyes and no mistakes.

-Dedicated to Raphael, Brian and Curtis.
+Dedicated to Curtis, Brian and Raphael.
+Much love.